LouisCE/warrior-path/README.md

 - The minimalist styling and contrast ensure high visibility and accessibility.

 ### Hero Section
+The homepage opens with a bold hero banner that immediately communicates the purpose of the site, to inspire and motivate users to begin their martial arts journey.

 The hero banner displays a large, full-width image accompanied by a bold heading ("Unlock Your Potential") and a primary call-to-action button ("Sign Up Today").